 To request CPT, please submit to the GEC the following:

 CPT approvals are authorized for a maximum of one semester at a time.
-Students must show proof of enrollment and letters from the employment and academic advisor indicating the necessity of continued employment.
+Students must show proof of enrollment and letters from the internship sponsor and academic advisor indicating the necessity of continued internship.

 OPT is defined as temporary employment directly related to a student's field of study.
 During OPT a student remains in F-1 status.
 For more information on OPT, please refer to the topics below.